mwilliamson/python-mammoth/README.md

   To stop using the default style map altogether, pass `include_default_style_map=False`.

-* Source documents may reference files outside of the source document.
+* `external_file_access`: source documents may reference files outside of the source document.
   Access to any such external files is disabled by default.
   To enable access when converting trusted source documents, pass `external_file_access=True`.